alexpacheco/lurc/slurm.md

 ## Condo Investments

 * New sustainable model for High Performance Computing at Lehigh
-* Faculty (Condo Investor) purchase compute nodes from grants to increase overall capacity of Sol
+* Faculty (Condo Investor) purchase compute nodes to increase overall capacity of Sol
-* LTS will provide for four years
+* LTS will provide for the length of hardware warranty, typically 4 years
    - System Administration, Power and Cooling, User Support for Condo Investments
 * Condo Investor
-   - receives annual allocation equivalent to their investment for four years
+   - receives annual allocation equivalent to their investment
    - can utilize allocations on all available nodes, including nodes from other Condo Investors
    - allows idle cycles on investment to be used by other Sol users